Everything You Need to Know About Renaissance STAR Testing

 No, you cannot see your child’s STAR test scores.
-The Renaissance STAR test is not a pass or fail type of exam, meaning you cannot get a grade or score that can be quantified as a letter or grade percent.
+The Renaissance STAR test is not a pass-or-fail type of exam, meaning you cannot get a grade or score that can be quantified as a letter or grade percentage.

 Remember, these scores are meant for teachers to create a healthy learning environment for your students in their coursework, not for you to assess your child at home.

 How Can I Help My Child Prepare for the Renaissance STAR Test?

 The following are some ways to help your child succeed academically during and before the Renaissance STAR test.

 One of the easiest ways to make sure that your child scores well on the Renaissance STAR test is to make sure that your child is doing their homework.
 Sit down with your child at least once or twice a week to make sure that they understand the different concepts and subjects that they are dealing with during homework.

 Your child’s homework is a reflection of what they are learning in school, so if they don’t understand their homework, then they are probably having a tricky time in school grasping that concept.
 STAR testing is based on the material that your child is learning in school and is the practical application of those skills.

 If you notice that your child is having trouble with their homework, cut some time aside to spend with them going over material and helping them to understand better.
 Additionally, if you believe your child is struggling a lot, get in contact with your child’s class teacher and explain to them that you think your child may need some extra help learning this concept.